KENTUCKY EQUINE ADOPTION CENTER

 Horse Rescue, Rehabilitation and Training Program

-This program are trains/retrains horses so that they can be adopted out to new homes.
-It involves getting the horses to the Center, giving them time to decompress after arrival, taking care of their physical and mental needs, and putting them in the training program.
-The trainer gets them to a basic walk, trot, canter/lope level, and provides a foundation for new owners to expand upon.
+This program are trains/retrains at-risk horses in Kentucky so that they can be adopted out to new homes nationwide.
+This involves getting the surrendered or seized horses to the Center, giving them time to decompress after arrival, taking care of their physical and mental needs, and putting them in our training program.
+Trainers asses skill level and physical capability, and work to provide a foundation on skills, both on the ground and under saddle, if applicable, for new owners to expand upon.

 Where we work